jschneiderm98/jschneiderm98/README.md

 ## Interesting projects I participated

-[Discover-Cep](https://github.com/discover-cep) - React + NodeJS with TypeScript and test.
-With CI pipeline in backend and CI/CD in front-end
+[Discover-Cep](https://github.com/discover-cep) - React + NodeJS with TypeScript.
+With CI pipeline and tests in backend and CI/CD in front-end

 [Conecta-Ensina](https://github.com/fga-eps-mds/2020.1-Conecta-Ensina-Wiki) - React Native and NodeJS.